reframe-hpc/reframe/docs/tutorial_advanced.rst

 .. literalinclude:: ../tutorials/advanced/library/lib/src/get_os_release.sh
    :lines: 1-

-Now from the user's perspective, the only thing to do is importing the above base test and specify the required variables and parameters.
+Now from the user's perspective, the only thing to do is to import the above base test and specify the required variables and parameters.
 For consistency with the above example, we set the ``platform`` parameter to use Sarus and Singularity, and we configure the test to run on Piz Daint with the built-in programming environment.
 Hence, the above :class:`ContainerTest` is now reduced to the following: